A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality

 \section{A comparison of scanning maps}

-The scanning map studied in \autoref{sec:scanning} is a key input to the Nonabelian Poincar\'e duality theorem.
+The scanning map studied in \autoref{sec:scanning} is a key input to the eNPD theorem.
 In this section we compare our scanning map \autoref{eq:sX} to other constructions.

-\begin{notn} For a $G$-manifold $M$, $\mathrm{Sph}(\mathrm{T}M)$ is the fiberwise one-point compatification of the tangent bundle of $M$.
-It is a $G$-fiber bundle over $M$ with based fiber $S^n$, where the base point in each fiber is the point at infinity. \end{notn}
+\begin{notn} For a $G$-manifold $M$, $\mathrm{Sph}(\mathrm{T}M)$ is the $G$-space obtained by fiberwise one-point compatification of the tangent bundle of $M$.
+It is a fiber bundle over $M$ with based fiber $S^n$, where the base point in each fiber is the point at infinity. \end{notn}

 Non-equivariantly, people have used the name scanning map to refer to different but related constructions.
 In slogan, it is a map from the (fattened) configuration spaces of a manifold $M$ to compactly defined sections of $\mathrm{T}M$, or compactly supported sections of $\mathrm{Sph}(\mathrm{T}M)$.
 McDuff \cite{McDuff75} was probably the first to study the scanning map for general manifolds.
 She thought of it as the field of the point charges and proved homological stability properties of this map.
-In our case of $\mathrm{T}M \cong M \times V$, the situation is simpler and we have defined a scanning map in \autoref{eq:9}: